 It’s so critical to understand the underlying economics of the business.
-Great businesses get to make a lot of easy choices where weak companies have to make frequent, difficult decisions.
-When a management with a reputation for brilliance tackles a business with a reputation for bad economics, its the reputation fo the business that remains intact.
+Great businesses get to make many easy choices, whereas weak companies have to make frequent, difficult decisions.
+When a management with a reputation for brilliance tackles a business with a reputation for bad economics, the reputation of the company remains intact.

 Perhaps I’ve been reading too many quotes, but the above is paraphrased from Warren and Charlie.
 Long story short, buy great businesses at a fair price — less can go wrong, and the upside is typically higher: Think See’s Candies.

-Benjamin Graham is often referred to as “the father of value investing.”
-Warren Buffet has called Graham’s book, The Intelligent Investor, “by far the best book on investing ever written.”
+Benjamin Graham is often called “the father of value investing.”
+Warren Buffet has called Graham’s book, The Intelligent Investor, “the best book on investing ever written.”
 Though the book was first published in 1949, it is still considered one of the books every investor should read.

-Therefore, an “average” investor who does no better or no worse than the market can increase his money by 16-fold, if given enough time.
-Simply matching the returns of the market can provide satisfactory investment results, but achieving superior results is where things become much more difficult.
+Therefore, an “average” investor who does no better or no worse than the market can increase his money by 16-fold if given enough time.
+Simply matching the market’s returns can provide satisfactory investment results, but achieving superior results is where things become much more difficult.

-And in this case, average isn’t so average.
+And in this case, the average isn’t so average.
 Most active investors underperform passive investment strategies.

 Though only six words, there’s a lot of good advice here.
 First, don’t get caught up in unrealistic bull markets.
 Secondly, don’t let your own emotions cloud your investment decisions.
 Finally, base your investment decisions on the numbers.
 While there is always a business and market narrative to understand, you must connect that narrative to numbers.